code-yateen/COBIOS-NEW/server/API_ENDPOINTS.md

 **Notes:**
 - If `membershipId` is provided, the `membershipExpiry` date is automatically calculated based on the membership plan's duration and durationType
 - The expiry date is calculated from the current date
+- If `trainerId` is provided, the member is automatically added to the trainer's `assignedMembers` array
+- Account credentials (email and password) are automatically sent to the member's email address
 - Response includes `membershipExpiry` (Date) and `membershipExpiryFormatted` (ISO string) **Response:**
 ```json